• Facebook

 Our community partners asked: Could we teach swimming lessons?

 In the summer of 2018, our community partners in Anse Le Raye asked Global Volunteers for help.
-They wanted their children to not only learn to swim, but most importantly, be taught the skills to survive in a body of water if necessary.
+They wanted their children not only to learn to swim but, most importantly, to be taught the skills to survive in a body of water if necessary.
 We agreed to recruit volunteers who could respond to this critical need.
-The first session was a huge success, with lessons taught by alumna Ann Goldstein, and 18-year-old Tumi Tyndall, a trained lifeguard.
-The impact of the swimming lessons was huge in raising awareness about the dangers of water, and helping local elementary school children to swim.
+The first session was a huge success, with lessons taught by alumna Ann Goldstein and 18-year-old Tumi Tyndall, a trained lifeguard.
+The impact of the swimming lessons was huge in raising awareness about the dangers of water and helping local elementary school children to swim.
 One example was Alissa, who was scared of water and unable to swim.
 After two weeks of daily swimming lessons with our volunteers, she’d learned the basics of swimming.
-Our partner and Country Manager marveled at the progress she made in such a short time, demonstrating the long-term value of this volunteer project.
+Our partner and Country Manager marveled at her progress in such a short time, demonstrating the long-term value of this volunteer project.

-• Tumi guides St. Lucian children in hotel pool
+Tumi Tyndall guides St. Lucian children in hotel pool

 One-on-one instruction helps students overcome fear of water